 The Sub-Fund will invest at least 75% of its net assets in shares of companies having their registered office in countries of the Eurozone.
-The Sub-Fund may also invest up to 10 % of its net assets in share of companies located outside of the Eurozone.
-The investment universe comprises mainly shares issued by small and mid-cap companies; nevertheless the Management Company may at its sole discretion invest in shares issued by large caps companies.
+The Sub-Fund may also invest up to 10% of its net assets in share of companies located outside of the Eurozone.
+The investment universe comprises mainly shares issued by small and mid-cap companies; nevertheless, the Management Company may at its sole discretion invest in shares issued by large caps companies.
 The Sub-Fund will permanently comply with the eligibility rules of equity savings plans for investors with tax residence in France.

-The Sub- Fund aims to select and long-term support growth companies with sustainable business models by targeting in particular companies with a focus on innovation and growth, economicdevelopment and social/societal progress.

-From 1 March 2022, the management company's approach will be based on the conviction that companies that integrate sustainable development issues into their strategy offer better long-term perspectives.
+The Sub-Fund aims to select and long-term support growth companies with sustainable business models by targeting in particular companies with a focus on innovation and growth, economic development and social/societal progress.
+The Management Company's approach is based on the conviction that companies that integrate sustainable development issues into their strategy offer better long-term perspectives.
+The extra-financial analysis of the Sub-Fund is further described in the pre-contractual annex, as required by the EU Regulation 2022/1288, in "Supplement 4" of this Prospectus.

-In order to meet such extra-financial caracteristics, the Management Company has developed a Proprietary Extra-Financial Integration Policy described in the AFG-FIR Transparency Code (the full version of which is available on www.lonvia.com/en/regulatory-informations with reference to the United Nation Sustainable Development Goals ("SDGs").
+In order to meet such extra-financial characteristics, the Management Company has developed a Proprietary Extra-Financial Integration Policy described in the AFG-FIR Transparency Code (the full version of which is available on www.lonvia.com/en/regulatory-informations with reference to the United Nation Sustainable Development Goals ("SDGs").